MANEESHGULLA/sem/ml/unit5.md

 # The Perceptron Model

+A perceptron is the simplest form of an artificial neuron used in machine learning and neural networks.
+It takes multiple inputs, applies weights, adds a bias, and then passes the result through an activation function to produce an output.

 The **Perceptron** was proposed by **Frank Rosenblatt (1958)**.
 It is a more general and powerful model than the **McCulloch-Pitts Neuron**.